Canucks shutout Senators, spoil Karlsson’s return to the lineup

+A fire alarm at Canadian Tire Centre took out the public address system just prior to puck drop.
+There was no music for the warmup and the crowd had to sing the national anthem.

+The sound eventually came back on but the Senators offence was missing in action.
-Brock Boeser and Alexander Burmistrov had a goal and an assist each in the Vancouver Canucks' 3-0 win over the Ottawa Senators on Tuesday.

-Thomas Vanek also scored for the Canucks (2-2-1), while Anders Nilsson made 32 saves for a shutout in his first start of the season.
+Brock Boeser and Alexander Burmistrov had a goal and an assist each for the Canucks (2-2-1), while Anders Nilsson made 32 saves for a shutout in his first start of the season.

 The win snapped a three-game losing skid for the Canucks that started with a 3-2 shootout loss to Ottawa in Vancouver one week ago.